Kefini01/Kefini01/README.md

 💬 Feel free to ask me about full-stack development, responsive design practices, RESTful API integration, or any tech-related queries.
 I'm always open to discussing new technologies and development methodologies.

-📫 How to reach me: Please contact me via my email [Your Email] or connect with me on LinkedIn at [Your LinkedIn Profile].
+📫 How to reach me: Please contact me via my email [thuo.ke360@gmail.com]

-😄 Pronouns: He/Him

 ⚡ Fun fact: Beyond coding, I'm an avid explorer of the digital art world and enjoy bringing creativity to code through UI/UX design innovations.